 %%cf_myfield%%.
 Or, if the custom field begins with an underscore, for example

 _anotherfield, the custom variable should include the underscore like so:

 Note: Custom fields that contain arrays (a list of related information) will not work with the custom field variable.
 Instead, you or your developer should create your own custom template variables.

 Custom taxonomy names can be found in the browser bar on the backend when viewing or editing an item.

 In the example above, we are editing a custom taxonomy called mycategory under a custom post type called myposttype.
 If I wanted to output a list of categories assigned to a myposttype page, I would use

 %%ct_mycategory%%.
 Alternatively, if I wanted to output the description of an individual mycategory on the category archive page, I would use

-The following are some variables you may use with WooCommerce.
+The following variables are some that you can use with WooCommerce.
 If the specific variable you are looking for is not listed below, please use the custom variable information above to find the variable you need.

 |Product category (comma separated)|

 |Product attribute (comma separated).
 Be sure to remove the <> as they are not needed.|